Home assignment:

 Drawing a real tree, compared to drawing a tree from imagination, requires more thinking.
 Try to understand which way each branch is turning on the image, and turn it the same way in your drawing - by means of concentric circles, just as you did in class.

-In the areas of darker shadows, draw more of the ‘hugging’ concentric lines to emphasize the shading, which in turn will express the light on those branches and create the impression of roundness.
+To take your drawing further than what we did in class, add shadows.
+Shadows are created by making an area darker, and to make an area darker in your drawing, you'll add more pencil lines.
+In the areas of shadows, draw additional ‘hugging’ concentric lines to emphasize the volume and create the impression of roundness, shown below.
 Keep your “C’s” and “backward C’s” rounded, not narrow (those narrow C’s tend to “flatten” the rounded shapes).

 If your drawing does not look exactly like the tree on the image, it is OK, - trees come in all shapes and sizes.
 The most important thing is to express the direction of the branches correctly and add shading.